-To achieve a strong CTR, advertises need to understand how an advert is developed on Google’s Search network, and how to write compelling adverts.
+To achieve a strong CTR, advertisers need to understand how an advert is developed on Google’s Search network, and how to write compelling adverts.

 In this article you will: